flavio1110/checkout-kata/README.md

 ## Motivation

-After watch the presentation of Mark Seeman about [Functional Architecture](https://vimeo.com/180287057), I was really impacted with the correlation between pure and impure functions and their impact in the system design and of course in its quality.
+After I watch the presentation of Mark Seeman about [Functional Architecture](https://vimeo.com/180287057), I was shocked with the correlation between pure and impure functions and their impact in the system design and of course in its quality.
 I highly recommend you to invest one hour of your time to watch it.

 One of the most important points (IMO) mentioned by Seeman is related to the way we are building and testing our "decoupled OO systems"  might cause Test-Induced damage (43m51s).